Stand up for the facts!

 Clark County reported that even these figures could be an overstatement, because 2020 Census data does not account for possible increases in the county’s population.

 TB cases have risen by one to two cases a year in the past four years.
-Official HIV case data also shows a rise in one case from 2021 to 2022, and preliminary data suggests there were 29 HIV cases in 2023.
+Official HIV case data also shows a rise in one case from 2021 to 2022, and preliminary data shows there were 29 HIV cases in 2023.
 That’s a larger rise, but one epidemiologist told PolitiFact that change does not appear to be statistically significant.

 County data doesn’t break down case numbers by city or demographics.
 So it’s unclear whether Haitian immigrants in Springfield are behind the rise in HIV and TB cases in the county.
 And public health experts pushed back against making those kinds of inferences.